TomTomB/multi-clicker/README.md

 # Multi-Clicker

-A APM test written in Svelte
+A simple APM test written in Svelte